aws-amplify/amplify-js/docs/media/analytics_guide.md

 # Analytics

 AWS Amplify Analytics module helps you to easily collect analytics data for you app.
+For now Analytics is available with AWS Pinpoint and AWS Kinesis providers.

+## AWS Pinpoint provider

-Analytics data includes user sessions and other custom events that you want to track in your app.
+AWS Pinpoint enables you to send Analytics data includes user sessions and other custom events that you want to track in your app.

-## Installation and Configuration
+### Installation and Configuration

 Please refer to [AWS Amplify Installation Guide]({%if jekyll.environment == 'production'%}{{site.amplify.baseurl}}{%endif%}/media/install_n_config) for general setup.
 Here is how you can enable Analytics category for your app.

-### Automated Setup
+#### Automated Setup

 Automated Setup works with `awsmobile-cli` to create your analytics backend.
 After configuring your backend, you can create a project with fully functioning Analytics category.